 I first heard of Dr. Hawkins when he was the senior pastor of First Baptist Church of Fort Lauderdale, Florida.
-Cathy’s Mom (Gram Young) and her Dad (Granddaddy Young) were from families who were pioneer settlers of that beautiful and famous south Florida city.
-Gram Young served the city as a member of the City Commission during the years of 1971-1985 and was either Mayor, Vice Mayor or Mayor Pro Tem during those years.
-Following her service as City Commissioner, she was appointed to the Downtown Development Authority, a position she held from 1986 to 1993.
+Cathy’s Mom (Gram Young) and her Dad (Granddaddy Young) were from families who were pioneer settlers of this beautiful and famous south Florida city.
+Gram Young served the city as a member of the City Commission during the years of 1971-1985 and was either Mayor, Vice Mayor or Mayor Pro-Tem during those years.
+Following her service as City Commissioner she was appointed to the Downtown Development Authority, a position she held from 1986 to 1993.

 She and Dr. Hawkins became good friends despite the fact Gram and Granddaddy Young had been active members of Park Temple Methodist Church for years.
 Gram and Dr. Hawkins had breakfast together with several other prominent men every Sunday morning at the Riverside Hotel, a landmark hotel which was constructed in 1936 on East Las Olas Boulevard by the Young Construction Company.
 In the early 1980’s Cathy and I had visited First Baptist Church to hear Dr. Hawkins preach on two separate occasions while visiting her parents but never had the privilege of meeting him.

 I went directly to the Press Room to have her pastor notified by a message which would appear on the screens in the main conference room.
-There were about 20-25 people in that bustling room, but I was standing next to a middle-aged man with the name on his official name tag: “Whiddon—Florida”.
+There were about twenty-five people in the bustling room, but I was standing next to a middle-aged man with the name on his official name tag: “Whiddon—Florida”.
 I asked, ” Excuse me, are you Gene Whiddon from Fort Lauderdale?”
 He was shocked I would know his name and said, “Yes I am.
 Do I know you?”
-I said, “No, but you are good friends with my mother in law, Virginia Young.”
+I said, “No, but you are good friends with my mother-in-law, Virginia Young.”
 I heard her talk often about Gene Whiddon who was President of Causeway Lumber Company with whom they had done business for many years.
 Gene said, “I know you are from Arkansas because I talked with Virginia just this morning, and she said they were there visiting.”
-Gene then said he was in the Press Room with his pastor who was scheduled for a press interview.
+Gene said he was in the Press Room with his pastor who was scheduled for a press interview.
 “Is your pastor O.S.
 Hawkins?”
 I asked.
 “He sure is.
 Would you like for me to introduce you?”
-He brought Dr. Hawkins over and I finally met him.
+He brought Dr. Hawkins over, and I finally met him.
 We had a wonderful conversation about Gram Young and all the good things she had done and was doing for the city of Fort Lauderdale.
-I thought to myself, “I can’t wait to tell Dr. Coppenger about all of this!!”
+I thought to myself, “I can’t wait to tell Dr. Coppenger about Dr. Hawkins coming to meet me!”